 The Link Between Oral Health & Mental Health

-We know that practising good dental hygiene is important for the sake of our teeth and gums.
-But a lesser considered factor is that there are links between our dental health and mental health.
+Practising good dental hygiene is important for our teeth and gums.
+But a lesser considered factor is that there are links between our dental and mental health.

 Our dental health affects a lot more than our mouth.
 And our mental health affects a lot more than our minds.